Seo Kelleher doesn’t believe in success stories. And she’s not interested in a predetermined end point.

 “I think life is a journey, and we constantly make turns and adjustments as we go,” explains Kelleher, a marketing pro turned fitness and life coach.
 Before launching CO2Fit, her growing fitness company in Richmond, Kelleher was focused on earning an MBA, landing a good job, and racking up promotions.

-“One day I realized I was trapped as a well-paid, well-travelled, well-respected, yet miserable and completely dis-empowered woman stuck in a rat race,” recalls Kelleher.
+“One day I realized I was trapped as a well-paid, well-traveled, well-respected, yet miserable and completely dis-empowered woman stuck in a rat race,” recalls Kelleher.

 What she did next would dramatically impact Kelleher, along with hundreds of other women she has trained since.
 She left her corporate job and launched a business defined by a core purpose: to empower women to take full responsibility of their lives.